punchplatform/starters/sigma_rules/README.md

 ```

 Source are provided in the `src/main` folder.
 In there:
-* You can put your rules in `rules` with the file structure you want.
+* You can put your rules in `rules` with the file tree you want.
-* You can put your pipelines in `pipelines` with the same file structure as rules.
+* You can put your pipelines in `pipelines` with the file tree you want.

+Note that file tree is only visual, all rules will use all pipelines.

 Tests are provided in the `src/test` folder.
 In there:
 * `punchline` folder simply provides a sample punchline that illustrate how to use your sigma rules.